How a ‘Gap Year’ Job in ABA Therapy Led to a Change in Career Path for Elise Discher

 This week marks a new layer in Elise’s career journey, as she began classes for her graduate program at Ball State.
 As part of her schooling and BACB certification, she needs to obtain 2,000 hours of supervision.

-The BAF program offers Elise and her fellow student team members exclusive ABA experiences and a clear path for career advancement within the company.
-The program provides best-in-class supervision, including restricted and unrestricted opportunities, which are often on the job and come at no cost to the employee.
+The Fellowship Program offers Elise and her fellow student team members exclusive ABA experiences and a clear path for career advancement within the company.
+The program provides best-in-class supervision, including restricted and unrestricted opportunities.
 Perks also include free BACB exam study materials, collaboration with peers and mentorship from a range of leaders from multi-dimensional backgrounds, ensuring support every step of the way.